S81D/ANNIE_standalone/MCMC_reco/README.md

 Hit filtering is done prior to ensure the hits fed into MCMC are reflective of a single interaction vertex.
 Only hit timing is utilized.
 Eventually a charge-based likelihood can be folded in, which is more relevant for higher energy events (> 30 MeV).

 ## Likelihood maximization with MCMC

+Using the hit timing of the PMTs, the timing residual can be calculated: